 source: tradingeconomics (dot)com

 With the banking sector continuing to be under pressure due to the Non-Performing Asset (NPA) issues, the NBFC sector struggling through the liquidity crisis, auto and consumption sectors witnessing significant slowdown and production cuts are imposing a great challenge to the GDP growth rate and making FPIs really worried.
-The apparent slowdown in the Indian GDP will also exert pressure on the USD-INR exchange rate.
+The apparent slowdown in the Indian GDP will also exert pressure on the USD rate.

 As per the latest update, the GDP growth rate for July-September Quarter, Q2-Fy 2019-20, has slowed down to 4.5%, a six year low.
 This may act as an overhang on FII inflows which would create additional pressure on the rupee.
 However, as per the experts, the GDP has more or less bottomed out and should consolidate in the next two quarters with the sign of revival of economic activity.